tykling/certgrinder/docs/certgrinder-changelog.rst

 - Very preliminary support for EC keys in addition to RSA keys.
 - More tests
 - Better validation of returned certificate and intermediate
-- Save intermediate in seperate file, save certificate only in seperate file.
+- Save intermediate in separate file, save certificate only in separate file.
 - Documentation for all config settings
 - Manpage certgrinder.8
 - periodic command to run from cron